jmjuanes/kofi/README.md

 This method allows you to upload large files through HTTP.
 The main idea is to split the large file into small chunks, and upload each chunk to the server.

 This method only performs the file split and the upload of each chunk to the specified `url` and with the specified `options` (see available options below).
-The server implementation and the chunk reassembly is not provided on this package, but you can explore some of our [examples](./examples) that we used to test it.
+The server implementation and the chunk reassembly are not provided in this package, but you can explore some of our [examples](./examples) that we used to test it.

 #### `options`

 An object with the options to perform the file upload.
 The following entries are allowed:

 - `file`: the HTML5 File object instance that will be uploaded to the server.
-- `url`: the target url form the post request.
+- `url`: the target url for the post request.
 - `method`: method to use for sending the chunk.
 Default is `post`.
 - `chunkSize`: the maximum size in bytes of each uploaded chunk.
 Default is `1048576` (1Mb).
 - `chunkRetry`: number of times to retry chunk upload.
 Default is `0`.